Build-The-Web/bootils/docs/nanny.rst

-by first checking any pre-launch requirements, starting it when those are OK, and then watching logs and other status indicators until it reachers a stable running state.
+by first checking any pre-launch requirements, starting it when those are OK, and then watching logs and other status indicators until it reaches a stable running state.

 Use ``nanny --help`` to get a list of global options and sub-commands, ``nanny ‹command› --help`` for detailed help on a specific command and its options,